louis1642/MATLAB_figures_scripts/README.md

 - **defaultcolors**
   Return colors from a predefined default palette as hex codes.
   Supports indexed access, special "herder"/"target" colors, and a "show" mode to visualize the palette.

+- **triquiver**
+  Draw triangular arrowheads instead of quiver arrows.
+  Supports the same arguments as `quiver()`.

 ---